ManageIQ/kubeclient/README.md

 ### Supported kubernetes versions

 We try to support the last 3 minor versions, matching the [official support policy for Kubernetes](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/release/versioning.md#supported-releases-and-component-skew).
 Kubernetes 1.2 and below have known issues and are unsupported.
+Kubernetes 1.3 presumed to still work although nobody is really testing on such old versions...

 ## Examples: